Easy New England Fish Chowder

 A bowl of creamy chowder with a spoon and a piece of bread.

-This is my mom’s recipe and it’s perfectly simple.
-I’ve tried adding bacon, leeks, carrots, clam juice, and other liquids - like in my creamy, five star rated New England Clam Chowder recipe - but all of them took away from this recipe's clean and subtle flavor.
+I've tried adding bacon, leeks, carrots, clam juice, and other liquids - like in my creamy, five star rated New England clam chowder recipe - but all of them took away from this recipe's perfect simplicity.

 Why This Recipe Works